Manuelcoder02/collab101/README.md

 - Mobile-first workflow
 - JavaScript

-### What I learned

-- What we learned in the course of this project will go here...
+### What we learned

+- Forking, Cloning, and making pull request on Git terminal and GitHub
+- Merge and resolve conflicts
+-

 ### Continued development

-- What we are going to keep learning/working on...
+- Collaborating with open source projects
+- The open source command tools

 ### Useful resources

-- Resources that help us with the link...
+- [Github Resolve Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github) - It helped one of the contributors of this project to resolve conflicts between his branch and the main branch.

-## Author
+## Authors

 ### Dev Chukwudi